-I have seen me become the woman who I am today, and that is something I am incredibly proud of.
-Now I run my own clinic, I am a menopause doctor; I make a difference to hundreds of womens’ lives by bringing all my skills from my GP life and from my own experiences.
+I am incredibly proud of who I am today.
+I’m running my own clinic and I’m working as a menopause doctor.
+I make a difference to hundreds of women’s lives by bringing all my skills from my GP life and from my own experiences.
 Would I have done this if I hadn’t been circumstantially pushed?
 It’s difficult to say.

 What are the things that are getting you through?

-Pretty soon after experiencing my first perimenopausal symptoms, I started taking HRT.
-I personally wouldn’t have coped without it.
-I had to regroup, regain my independence and setting up my clinic became more than just a choice.
-HRT gave me back my energy, my ability to focus, my joints stopped aching and I felt able to concentrate.
+HRT gave me back my energy and my ability to focus.
+My joints stopped aching and I felt able to concentrate.
 I have always valued my intellect and memory and the effect of perimenopausal ‘brain fog’ had been frustrating.

 Did you seek any advice from experts, friends or family?

-I saw my own GP, who was very understanding and supportive.
-I was very lucky in this aspect of my experience – not all women have the good fortune of having access to a women’s health expert or menopause doctor, not all women have the experience and knowledge when it comes to their own health.
+My own GP was very understanding and supportive.
+I was very lucky because not all women have the good fortune of having access to a women’s health expert or menopause doctor.
+Plus, I had my own experience and knowledge about my health.